Traditional English pronunciation of Latin: Diphthongs

 Note that ui is generally disyllabic, as in fruc.tu.i, va.cu.i, tu.i.
 The monosyllabic words cui and huic were traditionally pronounced //kaɪ// and //haɪk//.

 In general, ua, ue, ui, uo, and uu come immediately after q, g, or s.
 However, when they occur in the same syllable, as in suavitas, questus, anguis, aliquot, and equus, they are not considered diphthongs (except in the exceptional pronunciations of cui, huic, and the above examples).
 Accordingly, when these letter combinations occur in the penultimate syllable, it is not necessarily stressed (e.g., équitas, not equítas).
 Note that their second vowel may become reduced, r-colored, or take on a different quantity even in a monosyllable.

 Endings

 The pronunciation of the final syllables of polysyllabic words do not always correspond to what might be expected from the constituent phonemes.
 Some endings also have more than one pronunciation, depending upon the degree of stress given to the ending.

 Three types of endings can be distinguished:

 Vowel alone

 The first class consists of vowels alone, i.e. -a, -e, -æ, -i, -o, -u, -y.
-In this class, the vowels are generally long, but -a is always //ə//.
+In this class, the vowels are generally long.
+For -a, modern English pronunciation of the Latin loans has //ə//, but 19th-century instructions tended to recommend //ɑː//.